 - What’s the difference between reconciliation and conciliation?

-- What is vivification, and how many groups of people still have to experience it in the future, and when will each of these groups experience it?
+- What is vivification, or quickening, how many groups of people still have to experience it in the future, and when will each of these groups experience it?

 - What is “the unseen?”